aflorithmic/audiostack-python/README.md

 ### Authentication with environment variable (recommended) <a name = "authentication_env"></a>

-You can also authenticate using `audiostack_key` environment variable and the apiaudio SDK will automatically use it.
+You can also authenticate using `audiostack_key` environment variable and the audiostack SDK will automatically use it.
 To setup, open the terminal and type:

 ```sh
 export audiostack_key=<your-key>